Masmiseim36/nxpSDK/boards/evkmimxrt685/dsp_examples/sema42/cm33/readme.txt

 ================
 This example run both M33 and DSP at the same time!

-When the demo runs successfully, the log would be seen on the M33's terminal like below.
+When the demo runs successfully, the log would be seen on the M33's terminal like below and the LED D9(RED LED) will be turned on/off according to the log.

 ~~~~~~~~~~~~~~~~~~~~~
 Sema42 example!